 Here are a few things to consider while migrating to a new system:

-- Ease of data sharing: A Policy administration system is connected with many other applications in the organization.
-Sharing of data, information and workflow among various departments will happen regularly.
-Making sure that the new PAS you are planning to take on enables effective data sharing is key since data sharing enables carriers to pull data related to various processes like underwriting, servicing, renewing, and so forth to apply analytic.
+A policy administration system is connected with many other applications in the organization.
+Sharing of data, information, and workflow among various departments will happen regularly.
+Making sure that the new PAS you are planning to take on enables effective data sharing is key since data sharing enables carriers to pull data related to various processes like underwriting, servicing, renewing, and so forth to apply analytically.

-- Ease of operation: The user interface and navigation of the system should be in such a way that employees can learn and access it immediately once the software is implemented.
-This avoids depending upon a third party to train you employees.
+The user interface and navigation of the system should be in such a way that employees can learn and access it immediately once the software is implemented.
+This avoids depending upon a third party to train your employees.

-- Ease of integration: Make a note of all the existing systems in your company.
-This avoids carriers to replace other existing applications to accommodate the new system.
+Make a note of all the existing systems in your company.
+This avoids carriers replacing other existing applications to accommodate the new system.

 What additional items should be considered?